Voices: The Journal of New York Folklore

 Correspondence and Commentary

 Short but substantive reactions to or elaborations upon material appearing in Voices within the previous year are welcomed.
-The editor may invite the author of the materials being addressed to respond; both pieces may be published together.
+The editor may invite the author of the materials being addressed to respond; both commentary and response may be published together.
 Any subject may be addressed or rebutted once by any correspondent.
-The principal criteria for publication are whether, in the opinion of the editor or the editorial board, the comment constitutes a substantive contribution to folklore studies, and whether it will interest our general readers.
+The principal criteria for publication are whether, in the opinion of the editor or the editorial board, the comment constitutes a substantive contribution to folklore studies, and if it will interest our general readers.
 Letters should not exceed 500 words.

 Style

-The journal follows The Chicago Manual of Style.
-Consult Webster’s Third International Dictionary for questions of spelling, meaning, and usage, and avoids gender-specific terminology.
+The journal follows The Chicago Manual of Style (CMS).
+Consult Webster’s Third International Dictionary for questions of spelling, meaning, and usage.

 Footnotes